Inflationary phase and role of dark energy: Revisited: Physical explanation

 \section{Physical explanation}

 To this end, let us critically discuss how the present model is advantageous compared to the earlier models.
-It has already been mentioned that the Guth's model of inflation \cite{Guth1,Guth2} had problem that the transition from the `false vacuum' \cite{Blome,Davies,Hogan,Kaiser} to the `true vacuum' does not occur everywhere at a time.
+It has already been mentioned that Guth's model of inflation~\cite{Guth1,Guth2} had problem that the transition from the `false vacuum' ~\cite{Blome,Davies,Hogan,Kaiser} to the `true vacuum' does not occur everywhere at a time.
 Linde's version could able to get rid of such drawback and well explain `flatness' and `horizon' problem.
-Like the Linde's model \cite{Linde1,Linde2} our model proposed an approximate nature of such exponential burst.
+Likewise Linde's model~\cite{Linde} our model proposes an approximate nature of such exponential burst.

 In the framework of the proposed model an important relation is deduced in Eq.
 (13).
 The left hand side of the said equation contains the terms representing the dynamics of the expansion, whereas the right hand side stands for the space-time geometry.
 Followed by Eq.
-(13) it is quite evident that $k$ is not only non-zero but it is also a positive, interpreting the orientation of the universe is closed.
-In the equation (5) the term $k$ is cancelled out; which indicates that the expansion of the universe is independent of the orientation of the space.
+(13) it is quite evident that $k$ is not only non-zero but it is also a positive, interpreting the orientation of the Universe is closed.
+In Eq.
+(5) the term $k$ is cancelled out, which indicates that the expansion of the Universe is independent of the orientation of the space.
 In the closed Universe the massive inflaton field makes the Universe flat in that stage.
 Thus the presence of inflaton field not only fix the `flatness problem', but it may also be interpreted that the origin of the inflaton is solely responsible for the orientation of space.